slgriffiths/action-pull-request-another-repo/README.md

 ## Variables
 * source_folder: The folder to be moved.
 Uses the same syntax as the `cp` command.
 Incude the path for any files not in the repositories root directory.
 * destination_repo: The repository to place the file or directory in.
-* destination_folder: [optional] The folder in the destination repository to place the file in, if not the root directory.
+* destination_folder: [optional] The folder in the destination repository to place the files.
+Defaults to the root directory.
 * user_email: The GitHub user email associated with the API token secret.
 * user_name: The GitHub username associated with the API token secret.
 * destination_base_branch: [optional] The branch into which you want your code merged.
 Default is `main`.